Have a question? Want to ask about a database or a book? Have a recommendation? Want to set up a reference consultation?

 With your research question, perform a literature review to see what scholarly sources (peer reviewed) have already been published on the subject

-For example, try searching by subject heading in Bobcat
+For example, try searching by subject heading in the Library Catalog.

-try using EBSCO Discovery Services or Worldcat to see what has been published already
+try using EBSCO Discovery Services or Worldcat to see what has been published already.
+PLEASE NOTE: EBSCO is leaving NYU Library in June 2025.

 try searching journal databases with scholarly publications to give you secondary sources